 I hear so many horror stories from brides and grooms that have taken this huge chance.
 It ended up with nothing more than a few blurry images.

-Take a chance on young or up and coming photographer remember that every £3,000 a wedding photographer had to start somewhere.
+Take a chance on young or up-and-coming photographers remember that for every £3,000 a wedding photographer had to start somewhere.

 Picasso started out drawing doodles for payment for things like bread and food.
 If you do your research you may find a Picasso at the beginning of his/her career!